 Dunmore is a somewhat small borough located in the state of Pennsylvania.
 With a population of 12,954 people and four constituent neighborhoods, Dunmore is the 69th largest community in Pennsylvania.
-Dunmore has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+Much of the housing stock in Dunmore was built prior to World War II, making it one of the older and more historic boroughs in the country.

-Dunmore is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some boroughs, Dunmore isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Dunmore are a mix of both white- and blue-collar jobs.
 Overall, Dunmore is a borough of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Dunmore who work in office and administrative support (15.97%), management occupations (10.65%), and teaching (10.32%).
+There are especially a lot of people living in Dunmore who work in office and administrative support (14.81%), management occupations (10.89%), and sales jobs (9.87%).

-The education level of Dunmore citizens is very high relative to the national average among all cities (21.84%): 37.30% of adults in Dunmore have a bachelor's degree or even advanced degree.
+The population of Dunmore is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.06% of adults in Dunmore have a bachelor's degree or even advanced degree.

 The most common language spoken in Dunmore is English.
-Other important languages spoken here include Spanish and Langs. of India.
+Other important languages spoken here include Spanish and Chinese.